 Back-to-School Sales Tax Holiday: July 25-August 7, 2022

-A great time to take advantage of the Back-to-School Sales Tax Holiday is during our Back to School Fair at WestShore Plaza on July 31 from 10 am -2 pm.
+A great time to take advantage of the Back-to-School Sales Tax Holiday is during the 15th Annual Back to School Fair presented by Hillsborough County Schools at WestShore Plaza on July 30 from 10 am -2 pm.
 We’ll have live performances, giveaways, and 60 local businesses and organizations on hand ready to talk to answer any questions you may have and live performances and giveaways.